tsaitsai/modbus-arduino/README.md

 TCP/IP via Ethernet or WiFi (Modbus IP).

 In the current version the library allows the Arduino operate as a slave, supporting Modbus Serial, Modbus over IP (TCP) and Modbus over UDP.
+For the latter two, basic master functionality is also present.
 For more information about Modbus see:

 * [Modbus on Wikipedia](http://en.wikipedia.org/wiki/Modbus)
 * [Modbus application protocol (v1.1b)](http://www.modbus.org/docs/Modbus_Application_Protocol_V1_1b.pdf)